Fir bark mulch is made from the chopped or shredded bark of conifers, such as redwood, pine, and fir.

 (This one's for you, Sabrina!)

-Sheet-mulching is one of the easiest ways to reduce weeds in your yard or to get rid of a water-hungry lawn and replace it with something more drought-tolerant.
+Sheet mulching is touted as one of the easiest ways to reduce weeds in your yard or to get rid of a water-hungry lawn and replace it with something more drought-tolerant.
 (Solarization is a more extreme method that can rid an area of many fungal diseases, as well as weeds.)